wireservice/agate/docs/extensions.rst

 How extensions work
 ===================

-In order to support these use-cases, but not make things excessively complicated, :class:`.Table` and :class:`.TableSet` support a simple extensibility pattern based on `monkey patching <https://en.wikipedia.org/wiki/Monkey_patch>`_.
-Libraries can be created that patch automatically when they are imported.
+In order to support these use-cases, but not make things excessively complicated, agate support's a simple extensibility pattern based on `monkey patching <https://en.wikipedia.org/wiki/Monkey_patch>`_.
+Libraries can be created that patch new methods on :class:`.Table` and :class:`.TableSet`.
 For example, `agate-sql <http://agate-sql.rtfd.org/>`_ adds the ability to read and write tables from a SQL database:

 .. code-block:: python

     import agate
     import agatesql

+    agatesql.patch()

+    # After calling patch the from_sql and to_sql methods are now part of the Table class
     table = agate.Table.from_sql('postgresql:///database', 'input_table')
     table.to_sql('postgresql:///database', 'output_table')